Last week, I was asked to appear on CBC Radio’s “Here and Now”. So exciting! I told a six minute story. You can listen by: clicking here.

 Now the audience is in the storyteller’s shoes, which is exactly where we want them to be.

 How can you apply this to your own storytelling?
 Simply find a moment of narration and tell us what was going on in the moment instead.

-Want more free storytelling tips?
-Subscribe to my mailing list, by clicking here.
+Want more fantastic storytelling tips?
+Sign up for my free mailing list.
+Click here.